 Thanjai Nalankilli's Responds:

-There is no "official national flag" for the nation of Tamil Nadu.
+There is no "official national flag" for Tamil Nadu.
 Tamil Nadu students demonstrated against continued Hindi imposition in December 1967 and January 1968.
-There were Anti-Hindi Imposition Marches (Rallies) throughout Tamil Nadu..
-In Coimbatore City, after marching through the main streets the students gathered at the Va Voo Chithamparanar Park (VOC Park) at the center of the city.
-Convener of this Anti-Hindi Imposition March in Coimbatore said, addressing the huge gathering, that independence for Tamil Nadu is the only way to end Hindi-imposition on Tamil Nadu.
+There were Anti-Hindi Imposition Marches (rallies) throughout Tamil Nadu.
+In Coimbatore City (Kovai), after marching through the main streets the students gathered at the Va Voo Chithamparanar Park (VOC Park) at the center of the city.
+Convener of this Anti-Hindi Imposition March in Coimbatore, addressing the huge gathering, said that independence for Tamil Nadu is the only way to end Hindi-imposition over Tamil Nadu.
 Amidst thunderous applause, he raised a Tamil Nadu National Flag.
 He saluted the flag and everyone stood in attention.
 It was a rather simple flag.
 Map of Tamil Nadu drawn on a rectangular white flag.

 The flag fluttered in the wind until the meeting ended and students left the park.
 Throughout the march and the meeting large numbers of TamilNadu police were present.
 Dravida Munnetra Kazhagam (DMK) was in power in Tamil Nadu State at that time.
-DMK swept the elections and came to power in 1967 because the people "punished" the previous ruling party (the Congress Party) for Hindi imposition and the brutal manner it put down the 1965 Tamil Nadu Students Anti-Hindi Agitation.
-(Several dozen unarmed Tamil people were killed and many more wounded by Indian security forces during that agitation.)
-The DMK Government under Chief Minister C. N. Annadurai ordered the police not to interfere in the anti-Hindi imposition protests but to keep a watchful eye.
-So police did not interfere in the hoisting of the Tamil Nadu National Flag.
-Once the students left the park, police brought down the flag and took it with them.
+DMK swept the elections and came to power in 1967 because the people "punished" the previous ruling party (the Congress Party) for Hindi imposition and the brutal manner it put down the 1965 Tamil Nadu Students Anti-Hindi Imposition Agitation (at least 63 unarmed Tamil people were killed and many more wounded by Indian security forces during that agitation).
+Unlike in 1965, police did not interfere with the protest marches and meetings in 1967/1968 but were present and kept a watchful eye.